Frequently Asked Questions

 PDi is the largest TV maker in North America.
 PDi designs and builds complete patient television systems, both arm-mounted and wall-mounted sets.

-- The latest brand, medTV powered by PDi, offers both complete TV and TV-TABLET systems for arm-mounted personal patient devices, including low-voltage power supplies and a variety of arms and mounts to meet your unique needs, designed and built by people who care at PDi.
+- The latest brand, medTV powered by PDi, offers both complete simple TV and customizable TV-TABLET systems for arm-mounted personal patient devices, including low-voltage power supplies and a variety of arms and mounts to meet your unique needs, designed and built by people who care at PDi.

 - The A-Series Enhanced Entertainment large screen TVs offer integrated apps with no internet required, easy pillow speaker control, and include capability for SMART future-proof custom app options or connectivity with leading partners of interactive patient software systems.